 Again, by the early teen years, students were capable and ready for either an apprenticeship or futher education in the many colonial colleges.
 Remember that they entered fully educated in Latin?
 How did these primitive colonists achieve this?
 They did it because the majority was educated this way.
 One generation passed on their knowledge to the next, and it was solid, useful knowledge.
 This basic education lasted 4-8 years, depending on the time, the place, and the individuals.

-And this is the generation that founded a uniuely new country.
+And this is the generation that founded a uniquely new country, the generation that started the history of education in America timeline.
 Chew on that for a bit.

 The pioneers and their one-room schoolhouses are probably the most quaint and familiar part of education in 19th century America.
 But let’s think about that for a moment: young men and women, often teenagers themselves, would teach multiple-aged children together in one classroom.
 Some of the students were learning to read, while others were writing advanced compositions on topics that today’s high schoolers wouldn’t recognize, and doing complicated math problems on a chalkboard slate or in their head.